 WHERE IS TEXAS WINE COUNTRY?

-Fredericksburg and Texas Wine Country are located just an hour west of Austin and north of San Antonio, making it an easy destination to reach for millions of Texans and travelers from around the world.
-Centrally located in the state of Texas, the area is also just a four-hour drive from Dallas, Fort Worth and Houston.
+Fredericksburg and Texas Wine Country are located just an over an hour from Austin and San Antonio, making it an easy destination to reach for millions of Texans and travelers from around the world.
+Centrally- located in the state of Texas, the area is also just a four hour drive from Dallas, Fort Worth and Houston.

 Set in the backdrop of the Texas Hill Country, Fredericksburg and Texas Wine Country feature some of the best natural scenery that the state has to offer.
 Whether it be the rolling hills, tree-lined creeks and rivers, expansive night skies or unique granite and limestone outcroppings, the area is filled with outdoor adventure.